ElectronHacked/nextjs-typescript-antd/README.md

-# A great component builder for ReactJs using NextJs
+# A great scaffolder for ReactJS using NextJS, TypeScript & Ant Design

 This yeoman generator will build different React components, creating a skeleton for the different files.